 B. Thomas Hutchinson, MD

-Dr. Hutchinson has been a visiting professor at multiple universities and medical centers in the United States and internationally.
-His curriculum vitae includes multiple original ophthalmic reports, chapters in books and editorials in major ophthalmic journals.
-For many years he was the director of the Harvard Postgraduate Course in Ophthalmology and for 10 years was an assistant chief editor of the AMA Archives of Ophthalmology.
-For more than 40 years he has maintained an active role in the teaching of medical students, residents and fellows in ophthalmology.
+Dr. Hutchinson was a visiting professor at multiple universities and medical centers in the United States and internationally.
+For more than 30 years, he maintained an active role in the teaching of medical students, residents, and fellows in ophthalmology.

 "Tom always placed his patients first, was deeply concerned about ethical issues and public service, and retained a passion for his chosen profession of ophthalmology," said David W. Parke II, MD, Academy CEO.
 "We will all miss him."